Nola-rae Cronan is honored and humbled to serve as the Head of School at Carlthorp.

 In his free time, Stephen enjoys spending as much time as possible in the mountains or walking along the beach, exploring the latest museum or restaurant, or traveling within the United States or abroad.

-Santa Monica native, Ken graduated from Sonoma State University in the fields of Finance and Philosophy and has been a part of the Carlthorp School team for over a decade.
+A Santa Monica native, Ken graduated from Sonoma State University in the fields of Finance and Philosophy and has been a part of the Carlthorp School team for more than a decade.
 His responsibilities include managing the business office, the school’s finances, payroll and human resources, and the overseeing of the physical plant.

 Director of Advancement

 Maureen ’90 is a native of Santa Monica and a proud Carlthorp School graduate.
 The daughter of a former Carlthorp School teacher, Mrs. Dowling, Maureen has been connected to the school for decades.
 She holds a bachelor’s degree from Boston College in the fields of English and communication.
 Prior to working at Carlthorp School, she worked in advancement at Brentwood School and as marketing director at Two Rodeo Drive in Beverly Hills.
-Maureen is the proud mother of a Carlthorp School alumnus and current Carlthorp School student.
+Maureen is the proud mother of two Carlthorp School alumnae.

 Director of Communications